1umisade/test2/Documentation/SOURCES.md

 ---

-### When the central chlorophyll pair of photosystem II (P680) loses an electron, the resulting chain reaction of electron transfers ends with the splitting of H₂O in the oxygen-evolving complex.
+### Two H₂O molecules bind to the oxygen-evolving complex..

 | **Source** | **Water oxidation in photosystem II** |
 |:---|:---|